Fauxvale/astralux-mc/design-goals.md

 <br>
 **RULE 4.
 Long-term projects require long-term solutions.** I don't want this server to suffer from outages, exploits, or my own stupidity.
 The server will keep backups (and backups of those backups) all on it's own.
 I've rented out an AWS "S3" Storage Server to make sure they stay safe.
 As of writing, I'm still hosting the panel & server itself on a remote VM via Oracle Cloud's "Free Tier", but I've prepared it in a way that I'll be able to migrate to a more reliable service should the need arise.
 Speaking of which; While I generally try to stick to open-source software, I've elected to move away from **[Pterodactyl Panel](https://pterodactyl.io/)** in favor of the **[Application Management Panel (AMP)](https://cubecoders.com/AMP)** by [CubeCoders](https://cubecoders.com/) for the purposes of this server.
 This was a tough decision for me, as AMP is a *closed-source, paid* program! 😱😱

 I feel the cost will be worth it though, as AMP has good customer support and a VERY large userbase.
 If something goes wrong, it's pretty much guaranteed to be dealt with quickly and easily.
-Many large server networks use AMP, and some pay $200+ subscriptions, so failure is not an option for them 💀
+Many large server networks use AMP, and some have subscriptions, so failure is not an option for them 💀
 <br>
 <br>
 *..and last but not least,* <br>